FOSSEE/learn_django/tutorial_2_django_proj/slides.md

 Demonstration: [02:00 | 4:16]
 -------------
-  - So django project is
+  - A Django project:
-    - collection of settings for an instance of Django
+    - is a collection of settings for an instance of Django
-    - Includes;
+    - includes;
-      - database configuration(will be seen after we run the server for the first time)
+      - database configuration
       - Django-specific options
       - Application-specific settings